gpower-crypto/Card-Recommendations/README.md

    },
   {
     role: "user",
-    content: `Context: User is asking about which credit cards are best to be used for the given merchant.
+    content: `Context: User is asking about which credit cards are best to be used for the given list of merchants.
 Make sure to be straight to the point.`, },
   { role: "user", content: `Query: ${query}` },
   {